noisebridge/deep-learning-meetup/stable-diffusion/README.md

 ## Conditioning Mechanism

 - Basically, the UNet has attention in its layers.
 Specifically, cross-attention, because the input of image latent space and CLIP text encoding space is different

+- Key input is encoded via a domain-specific encoder, labeled `tau_theta` (I can't latex).
+This converts the wide variety of text/image query types into something that can be fed into the cross-attention model.

 ### [Attention background](https://arxiv.org/pdf/1706.03762.pdf)